sarabellei/compiler-research.github.io/_pages/2022_Jun_Purva_blogpost.md

 ## Overview of the Project

 Incremental C++ enables exploratory programming by considering the translation unit to be an ever-growing entity.
-This allows implementation of interpreter-like tools such as Cling and Clang-REPL, which consume C++ code piece by piece and use the JIT infrastructure to run each piecewise.
+This allows implementation of interpreter-like tools such as Cling and Clang-Repl, which consume C++ code piece by piece and use the JIT infrastructure to run each piecewise.
 One of the challenges of Incremental C++ is the reliable recovery from errors which allows the session to continue after faulty user code.

 Supporting reliable error recovery requires splitting the translation unit into a sequence of Partial Translation Units (PTUs).
 Each declaration is associated with a unique PTU that owns it.
 Owning PTU isn’t always the “active” (most recent) PTU and it isn’t always the PTU that the declaration “comes from".
 Even a new declaration that isn’t a declaration or or specialization of anything belongs to the active PTU.
 However, in case of a template specialization, it can be pulled into a more recent PTU by its template arguments.
 Additionally, processing a PTU might extend an earlier PTU.